 Harrowing a few days after a spring sown crop has sprouted but before emergence is effective in reducing stands of foxtails, wild oat and other weeds.
 The weeds must be emerging.
 Since foxtails are shallow rooted, set the teeth back on the harrow to minimize crop injury.
 Also, small grains can be harrowed after they have 2 or 3 leaves but before tillering.
-Harrowing should be performed when a dry soil surface exists.
+Harrowing should be performed when a dry soil surface exists so damaged weeds will desiccate rather than be transplanted.
 Wheat can be harrowed one to three times but barley only once.
 Oat normally is not harrowed because risk of injury is greater than to wheat or barley.